-As part of this fourth quarter restructuring, for the fiscal year ended November 30, 2016, we recorded a minimal credit to restructuring expenses in the consolidated statements of operations due to changes in estimates of severance to be paid.
+As part of this fourth quarter restructuring, for the fiscal year ended November 30, 2017, we did not incur any expenses and do not expect to incur additional material costs with respect to this restructuring.
+For the fiscal year ended November 30, 2016, we recorded a minimal credit to restructuring expenses in the consolidated statements of operations due to changes in estimates of severance to be paid.
 For the fiscal year ended November 30, 2015, we incurred expenses of \$4.1 million.
 The expenses are recorded as restructuring expenses in the consolidated statements of operations.
-We do not expect to incur additional material costs with respect to this restructuring.